-The buffer rate ranges from 0% to 2.5% and is set individually for each country by the responsible authority in the respective country.
+The countercyclical buffer rate ranges from 0% to 2.5% and is set individually for each country by the responsible authority in the respective country, with consideration given to any country-specific recommendations of the macroprudential authorities.
 The individual countercyclical buffer for an institution is calculated as the weighted average of the capital buffer in Germany and abroad.
 The weighting is based on the geographical distribution of all credit exposures to the private sector.
-As the responsible supervisory authority, BaFin set the countercyclical capital buffer for Germany to 0% for all of 2016.
-Likewise, the 2016 countercyclical capital buffer for all other countries where ProCredit is active has either been set to 0% or has not yet been defined.
-The buffer requirement for the ProCredit group as of 31 December 2016 was only EUR 1, so therefore the countercyclical capital buffer is currently insignificant.
+As the responsible supervisory authority, BaFin set the countercyclical capital buffer for Germany to 0% for all of 2017.
+Likewise, the 2017 countercyclical capital buffer for all other countries where ProCredit is active has either been set to 0% or has not yet been defined.
+The buffer requirement for the ProCredit group as of 31 December 2017 was less than EUR 2,000, therefore the countercyclical capital buffer is currently insignificant.

-The following table presents, as of 31 December 2016, the geographical distribution of credit exposures relevant for the calculation of the countercyclical capital buffer and the institution-specific rate for the requirement.
+The following table presents, as of 31 December 2017, the geographical distribution of credit exposures relevant for the calculation of the countercyclical capital buffer and the institution-specific rate for the requirement.